VisNET: Virtual in situ networking to reinvent the rules of international collaborations and reduce gender differences in academic careers

 Our vision is

-1) To identify key barriers to international collaboration for female engineering academics
+- To identify key barriers to international collaboration for women academics in engineering (and STEM subjects more widely)

 While we see here an opportunity to have a rapid tangible impact on the academic career of a finite group of women, VisNET will also act as an effective route to embed our approaches into the working practices of our universities.
 Effective in situ networking has the potential to directly tackle negative perceptions of work-life balance in academia, contribute to the promotion of flexible working patterns and advance inclusivity for other minority academic communities such as academics with disabilities or remotely located.
 The coordinated outcome of this programme fits directly into EPSRC's and our Universities' strategic plans to build leadership, accelerate impact and balance capabilities ensuring the continued progression of UK emerging research leaders by enhancing their experiences and embedding career robustness.